1. JRF position

 The upper age limit of the candidate should be below 28 years on the date of application.
 Age relaxation will be given for five years in case of candidates belonging to SC/ST/women/PH and three years in case of OBC (as approved by Govt. of India) candidates.

-2. Post-Doc programme
+2. Post-Doc position

 Ph.D. related to leukemia or solid cancer or cell biology.